prmadev/prma/content/posts/dishonesty_of_optimizing_for_developers_time.md

 It appears that they prioritize short-term gains over achieving greater long-term goals.

-A language like Rust, while providing benefits like enhanced safety and reliability, requires significantly more time to produce a binary or APIs.
+A language like <span class="language">Rust</span>, while providing benefits like enhanced safety and reliability, requires significantly more time to produce a binary or APIs.
 The manual labor of finding bugs is taken over by the compiler and the language's semantics.
 If the focus is on developer productivity, then this automation is naturally desirable.
 However, what one truly desires to convey is "I have this feature, even though it may have some bugs and performance issues, I have it nonetheless."

 ## The Synthesis {#the-synthesis}

 That may be a positively good idea for trying the market to see if there is any for that specific idea, for most software developements though, the actual intention is not experimentation, as the novelty of product and bussiness plan do not warrant a need for experimentaion. rather, having something to sell, as fast as possible.
 That's for start ups.
 Where there is both legitimate and illegitimate short-termism.
 But more established enterprises may have this pairing as well.
 While there are A/B experimentaions going on, trying different approaches to see which works, middle management might also like the addition of another achievement in their yearly reports.

-A rapid way to discern whether it falls under the category of experimentation/prototyping or an MVP/achievement-oriented project is to examine whether there is a notably extended period allocated for the program's rewrite compared to its initial development phase.
+A rapid way to discern whether it falls under the category of experimentation/prototyping or an <abbr title="Minimum Viable Product">MVP</abbr>/achievement-oriented project is to examine whether there is a notably extended period allocated for the program's rewrite compared to its initial development phase.

-## Dear reader {#dear-reader}
+## Dear Reader {#dear-reader}

 Similar to many phenomena, short-termism can indeed have legitimate applications.
 The reluctance of many to embrace this term is rooted in its improper and illegitimate uses.